blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Plugin Hosts.md

 A plugin host is used to load an [[Audio Plugins|audio plugin]].

 It may be the [[Digital Audio Workstation|DAW]], or a plugin loader.

+Sometimes, even a plugin host can be used as a plugin into another plugin host using a [[Audio Patchbay|patchbay]].
 # Plugin Loaders
 - Carla by KXStudio
 	- Features a Rack and Patchbay